How to Edit or Repair Uploaded Shapefiles

 -

-When you are finished, save the corrections as a new shapefile by giving it a descriptive name in Edit Tools, specify the folder to save the file to, and click Create.
-The new shapefile will now be available in My Workspace for use throughout IFTDSS.
+Save the new shape by giving it a descriptive name in Create/Edit Shapes, specify the folder to save the file to, and click Create.
+The new shape will now be available in My Workspace for use throughout IFTDSS.

 -